jmahmood/bbev/README.md

 The weights being returned appear to be in kilograms.

 ### Precision / Accuracy
-From what I can see, the data is not precise, but the grouped median was accurate when the weight is greater than 20 kg, for weights as little as 0.1 kg.
+From what I can see, the data is not precise, but the grouped median was accurate when the weight is greater than 20 kg, for weight changes as little as 0.1 kg.

 ## Helpful Sources